mobbr/mobbr-api-v1/specifications/README.md

 <ul>
     <li>
         <code>"type"</code>
         - The type of transaction, if none is given, "payment" will be assumed.
-If type "pledge" is used, payments are escrowed until the type is set to "payment".
+If type "pledge" is used, the script is in crowdfunding mode and payments are escrowed until the type is set to "payment".
     </li>
     <li>
         <code>"image"</code>